hugomuhammad/MachineLearning-ClearVis/README.md

 - Build The CNN model
 - Creating retinoblastoma detection dataset
 - Converting model to TFLite format

+## How to Run the notebook
+1. Open Retinoblastoma_Detection.ipynb in google colab
+2. Change runtime type using GPU
+3. Upload dataset from dataset folder in this repository

 ## Build With
 This application model build with some technology, whice is:
 - Python 3.9